pendle-finance/documentation/docs/FAQ/General.md

 ### Glossary

-**ibToken = Interest Bearing Token**
+**Yield-Bearing Token**

-ibToken is an umbrella term that refers to any token that generates yield.
+Yield-bearing Token is an umbrella term that refers to any token that generates yield.
 Examples include aUSDC, SLP tokens, and gOHM.

 **SY = Standardized Yield**

-SY is a token standard written by the Pendle team that wraps any ibToken and provides a standardised interface for interacting with any ibToken’s yield generating mechanism.
+SY is a token standard written by the Pendle team that wraps any yield-bearing token and provides a standardized interface for interacting with any yield-bearing token’s yield generating mechanism.
 SY is a purely technical component, the user does not interact directly with SY.

 **PT = Principal Token**

-PT entitles you to the principal of the underlying ibToken, redeemable after maturity.
+PT entitles you to the principal of the underlying yield-bearing token, redeemable after maturity.
 If you own 100 PT-aUSDC with 1 year maturity, you will be able to redeem 100 aUSDC after 1 year.

 **YT = Yield Token**

-YT entitles you to accrue the yield of the underlying ibToken in real-time, and the yield accrued can be manually claimed _at any time_.
+YT entitles you to accrue the yield of the underlying yield-bearing token in real-time, and the yield accrued can be manually claimed _at any time_.
 If you own 100 YT-aUSDC and aUSDC has an average yield of 5% through the year, you will have accrued 5 aUSDC by the end of the year.

 ### What does the maturity date mean?

 Each PT and YT has an maturity date.
-For PT, you can redeem the full underlying ibToken after this date.
-For YT, the yield of the ibToken is only accrued up until the maturity date, after which YT has no value.
+For PT, you can redeem the full underlying yield-bearing token after this date.
+For YT, the yield of the yield-bearing token is only accrued up until the maturity date, after which YT has no value.

 ### What is the difference between Simple UI and Pro UI?